Customer Care Questions

 Are you on social media?

-You bet we are!
-Since we're constantly inspired by YOU, why wouldn't we love keeping in touch?
-Simply follow us at any one of our many platforms to be the first to know about new Explore Cuisine products, recipes, coupons and more!
-Facebook, Instagram, Pinterest and Twitter.
+Yes, simply follow us on any one of our many platforms to be the first to know about new Explore Cuisine products, recipes, coupons and more!
+Facebook

 Yes!
-On our social media pages, we are always giving away products.
-Make sure to sign up for our newsletter as well for coupons, recipes, and new product launches.
+On our social media pages, we are always promoting our products.
+Make sure toÿsign upÿfor our newsletter as well for coupons, recipes, and new product launches.

 What are mung beans?